Stephen Whitburn

-Stephen Whitburn is an American politician, activist, and former journalist serving as a member of the San Diego City Council since 2020, representing District 3.
+Stephen Whitburn (born c.
+1964) is an American politician, activist, and former journalist serving as a member of the San Diego City Council since 2020, representing District 3.
 A member of the Democratic Party, he served as president pro tempore of the city council from 2020 to 2021 under council president Jennifer Campbell.

-Whitburn represents the communities of Balboa Park, Bankers Hill/Park West, Downtown, Golden Hill, Hillcrest, Little Italy, Middleton, Mission Hills, Mission Valley West, North Park, South Park, and University Heights.
+Whitburn represents the communities of Balboa Park, Bankers Hill, Downtown, Golden Hill, Hillcrest, Little Italy, Middletown, Mission Hills, Mission Valley West, North Park, South Park, and University Heights.

 Early life and career

-Whitburn was born in West Germany and grew up in multiple states.
+Whitburn was born in West Germany and grew up in multiple states, including upstate New York.
 He earned a Bachelor of Arts degree in Spanish and Latin American studies from the University of Wisconsin–Madison.

-Whitburn started working for a radio station as a news reporter in Madison, Wisconsin for nine years before accepting a position for a radio station in San Diego.
+Whitburn started working for a radio station as a news reporter in Madison, Wisconsin for nine years before accepting a position with a radio station in San Diego.
 He then worked as a public affairs manager for the American Red Cross, later taking director roles at San Diego Pride and the Southern California chapter of the American Cancer Society.

 Political career

+Whitburn served as the president of the San Diego Democratic Club from 2004 to 2007 and as vice chair of the North Park Planning Committee from 2006 to 2010.

-In 2008, Whitburn ran for the District 3 seat on the San Diego City Council vacated by term-limited incumbent Toni Atkins.
+In 2008, he ran for the District 3 seat on the San Diego City Council vacated by term-limited incumbent Toni Atkins.
 He came in second in the June primary behind fellow Democrat Todd Gloria, a staffer for Congresswoman Susan Davis.
 Gloria went on to defeat Whitburn in the general election with 54.6% of the vote.

-After the election, Whitburn served as vice chair of the City of San Diego’s Medical Marijuana Task Force in 2009.
+After losing the election, Whitburn served as vice chair of the City of San Diego’s medical marijuana task force from 2009 to 2010.
 In 2010, Whitburn ran for the 4th supervisorial district on the San Diego County Board of Supervisors, seeking to unseat Republican incumbent Ron Roberts.
 He would have been the first openly gay member of the board of supervisors if elected.
 Roberts and Whitburn advanced from the primary with 47.3% and 22.3% of the vote, respectively.
 Roberts went on to defeat Whitburn in the general election.

+San Diego City Council

+Elections

-In 2020, Whitburn ran for the District 3 seat on the San Diego City Council vacated by Chris Ward, who ran to become a member of the California State Assembly representing California's 78th State Assembly district.
+In 2020, Whitburn ran for the District 3 seat on the San Diego City Council vacated by Chris Ward, who ran to become a member of the California State Assembly representing the 78th district.
+During the campaign, he was supported by former San Diego city councilmember Donna Frye, then-state assemblymember Lorena Gonzalez, and the San Diego Gay and Lesbian News.

 He finished first in the nonpartisan primary election with 31.1% of the vote before defeating fellow Democrat Toni Duran in the general election with 63% of the vote.

-After assuming office in December 2020, Whitburn served as president pro tempore of the San Diego City Council from 2020 to 2021.
-He ran for re-election in 2024, advancing from the primary election with 52.4% of the vote.
-He defeated public interest attorney and fellow Democrat Coleen Cusack in the November 2024 general election.